marziosala/marziosala.github.io/_posts/2024-01-01-chat-with-docs.md

     doc = f.read()
 ```

 As discussed above, the first step is to split the document into chunks.
+There are many strategies for doing so; here we use a class that is tuned for Markdown input and splits on titles and articles.
+This strategy works well for our case, where each article is of modest length and focused on a specific topic.

 ```python